o-leolleo/blog/content/blog/hugo-tailwind-cf-pages--and-gh-actions.md

 ## Hugo

 Besides its popularity and speed, Hugo uses Go and its templates.
-I have working experience with Helm which uses the same stack, this enabled me to interchange skills and by using Hugo I would get better at Helm and vice-versa.
-Also, finding community content around it is very easy, which made the whole process a breeze.
+I have working experience with Helm which uses the same stack, thus choosing Hugo would enable me to interchange skills and by using it I would get better at Helm and vice-versa.
+Also, based on its popularity, finding community content around it would be easy.

 Some would list Go templates as driving the decision not to use Hugo, interestingly enough this brought me to it.
-However I agree at first contact it's not as intuitive as other template engines like [jinja2](https://jinja.palletsprojects.com/en/3.1.x/templates/).
-To show the feeling of it, the snippet below shows the hugo code for this blog posts [page](/blog).
+I have to agree though that at first glance it's not as intuitive as other template engines like [jinja2](https://jinja.palletsprojects.com/en/3.1.x/templates/).
+The snippet below shows the hugo code for this blog posts [page](/blog).

 ```html
 {{ define "main" }}